Code-Institute-Submissions/pandemic-history-5p/README.md

 ![Site shown at 1920px](documentation/images/resp_desk.png) *Site shown at 1920px*
 ### Unfixed Bugs
+I am currently unaware of any bugs in the project.

 ## Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+* In the [GitHub repository](https://github.com/edenobrega/pandemic-history-5p), navigate to the Settings tab.
+* From the Settings tab, scroll down until you see the 'Pages' button on the left.
+* From the Source section drop-down menu, select the `Main` branch.
+* Once the `Main` branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://edenobrega.github.io/pandemic-history-5p

-### Local Deployment
+## Local Deployment

-In order to make a local copy of this repository, you can type the following into your IDE terminal:
+To make a local copy of this project, you can clone it by typing the following in your IDE terminal:

 - `git clone https://github.com/edenobrega/pandemic-history-5p.git`

-Alternatively, if using Gitpod, you can [click here](https://gitpod.io/#https://github.com/edenobrega/pandemic-history-5p) to generate your own workspace using my repository.
+Alternatively, if using Gitpod, you can click the green Gitpod button, or use [this link](https://gitpod.io/#https://github.com/edenobrega/pandemic-history-5p)

 ## Credits